owings1/pytableaux/doc/introduction.rst

 1. A tool for researchers in non-classical logics to quickly check inferences.

 2. Demonstrate the simplicity and parsimony of describing and conceptualizing various logics with only a few basic concepts.

-The module and class structure of the code attempt to mirror the presentation of logical given in Beall's *Possibilities and Paradox* and graduate lectures.
+The module and class structure of the code attempt to mirror the presentation of logical given in Beall's and van Fraassen's `Possibilities and Paradox`_, as well as Beall's graduate lectures at the University of Connecticut.

 Language
 ========